fayyaazahmed/top-student-finder/README.md

 python top_students.py TestData.csv
 ```

-The following command processes TestData.csv with no header and outputs the top student(s) to the command line:
+The following command processes TestData_NoHeader.csv with no header and outputs the top student(s) to the command line:

 ```
 python top_students.py -n TestData_NoHeader.csv